AhmedAbdulrahman/just-another-webpack-build-setup/README.md

 - `npm install` - Install all dependecies.

 And then:
-- `npm start` - Fires up webpack dev server with HMR
+- `npm start` - Fires up webpack dev server with HMR.
-- `npm run build` - Product minified production build files
+- `npm run build` - Product minified production build files.

 ## Including
 Including following:
-- Stylus as CSS pre-processor
+- Stylus as CSS pre-processor.
-- Babel to transpile ES2015
+- Babel to transpile ES2015 and Eslint to complain on bad stuff.